 Instagram is completely based on the ReactJS library and has let fans fully adapt to its amazing features.

 The React version works with Netflix too – specifically on their platform called Gibbon which is used for low-performance TV devices instead of the DOM used in web browsers.
-Netflix has even published an official blog post explaining how the ReactJS library helps their startup speed, runtime performance, modularity and various other advantages.
+Netflix has even published an official blog post explaining how the ReactJS library helps its startup speed, runtime performance, modularity, and various other advantages.

 As the UI engineers at Netflix state in the blog post:

 Our decision to adopt React was influenced by a number of factors, most notably: 1) startup speed, 2) runtime performance, and 3) modularity.